 Quip cleans your teeth using a gentle vibrating movement, and it comes with a handy guide that tells you how you can brush up—pun very intended—on your brushing techniques.

-It also features an undeniably sleek design and comes in a few different color options and two different material options: You can get your Quip in either green or blue plastic, or silver, copper, slate or gold metal.
+It also features an undeniably sleek design and comes in a few different color options and two different material options: You can get your Quip electric toothbrush in either green or blue plastic, or silver, copper, slate, black or gold metal.
 Sometimes throughout the year, you might even be able to get your hands on a limited edition color.